2016 Esiliiga B

-The 2016 Esiliiga B was the 4th season of the Esiliiga B, third-highest Estonian league for association football clubs, since its establishment in 2013.
+The 2016 Esiliiga B was the 4th season of the Esiliiga B, the third-highest Estonian league for association football clubs, since its establishment in 2013.
 The season began on 28 February 2016 and concluded on 6 November 2016.

 Kuressaare won the league, finishing with 76 points and were promoted to the Esiliiga.
 It was their first Esiliiga B title in history.